KGM Rexton SUV review – a tough seven-seat workhorse

 - Unimpressive fuel economy

-SsangYong may not exactly be a household name in the UK, but its tough, rugged four-wheel drive SUVs and pickups have slowly earned the brand a loyal following.
-The Rexton is the South Korean company's large SUV and its maker sees it as offering a good-value alternative to a Kia Sorento or Hyundai Santa Fe, both of which it significantly undercuts on price.
+Following SsangYong’s recent rebrand, the KGM Rexton is the South Korean company's large SUV and its maker sees it as offering a good-value alternative to a Kia Sorento or Hyundai Santa Fe, which it significantly undercuts on price.

-Value is undeniably the Rexton's strongest suit, as few SUVs can match it for size, equipment or towing ability at the price.
-Even the entry-level Ventura model has seven seats as standard and can tow up to 3,500kg - the same as a Land Rover Discovery.
+Value is undeniably the Rexton's strongest suit, as few SUVs can match it for size, equipment or towing ability in the £40,000 price bracket.
+Even the entry-level K30 model has seven seats as standard and can tow up to 3,500kg – the same as a Land Rover Discovery.

-Take a seat in the Rexton and the initial impression is of a car that doesn't cut any corners.
-Thanks to the visual appeal of a leather-clad lower dashboard, the use of woodgrain trim in moderation and a design that isn’t too old-fashioned, the SsangYong has an interior that almost looks too good to be true in the showroom.
+Take a seat in the Rexton and the initial impression is of a car that’s pretty well screwed together.
+The top K50 trim we tested even gets Nappa leather seats and suede dashboard trim.
 You quickly realise, though, that many of the interior materials in less visible places are rather more ordinary – it’s apparent where budgets have been reined in.

 The car is powered by a 199bhp 2.2-litre diesel engine, which is 20bhp more than before the facelift in 2021.
 The other big news is that the old Mercedes seven-speed automatic gearbox has been replaced with a more modern eight-speed gearbox made by Hyundai.
-It gives the Rexton more than adequate performance on the road, and it's now more refined and changes gears more smoothly.
-However, it's the selectable four-wheel drive system and low-ratio mode that really separate it from SUV rivals, along with its very traditional separate-chassis construction that's shared with the SsangYong Musso pickup truck.
+It gives the Rexton grunty performance on the road, and it now changes gears more smoothly, but it’s surprisingly vocal under acceleration next to its rivals.
+However, it's the selectable four-wheel drive system and low-ratio mode that really separate it from SUV rivals, along with its very traditional separate-chassis construction that's shared with the KGM Musso pickup truck.

 The Rexton finds its true calling in life as a practical workhorse.
 If bought for heavy-duty family use, it undeniably offers a lot of metal for your money, and is more civilised inside – not to mention more versatile in seven-seat form – than a four-door pick-up like the Toyota Hilux, Ford Ranger or Isuzu D-Max.
 It could also be seen as an alternative to a used Land Rover Discovery, or even a Defender, such are its off-road credentials.
 It's also capable of towing a huge 3,500kg – that's far more than a Skoda Kodiaq can manage.

-Unfortunately, the Rexton's sub-par 32.9mpg fuel consumption may eat into the money saved by its low purchase price, and CO2 emissions over 200g/km will put company car users off choosing the SsangYong.
-However, the Rexton should be fairly durable, and the seven-year/150,000-mile warranty is very generous.
+Unfortunately, the Rexton's sub-par 32.9mpg fuel consumption may eat into the money saved by its low purchase price, and CO2 emissions well over 200g/km will put company car users off choosing the KGM.
+However, the Rexton should be fairly durable, and the five-year/100,000-mile warranty is pretty generous.

 Overall, though impaired by its separate chassis when it comes to driver appeal, the Rexton makes a well-equipped family car, and a very practical alternative to a new pickup or nearly-new SUV.
-However, its excellent value-for-money decreases as you move up through the range, so the seven-seat Ventura model is our pick.
+However, its excellent value-for-money decreases as you move up through the range, so the entry-level K30 model is our pick.